 MERITOCRACY MATTERS: It’s not easy building the leading analytics platform for the notoriously finicky pharmaceutical industry, but luckily SHYFT has a culture that leads them through any endeavor.

-Zack King, Founder and CEO of SHYFT Analytics; SVP of Medidata
+Zack King, Founder and President of SHYFT Analytics and EVP at Medidata

 Zack helms the SHYFT ship, where he’s responsible for communicating his vision for the company and navigating it toward success.
 His goal is to help SHYFT become the largest cloud company in life science analytics.